How Do Student Loans Work?

 How to Apply for Student Loans

 The application process for federal student loans and private student loans is different.
-Remember, you should only apply for a private student loan once you have exhausted your federal student loan options.
+Remember, you should only apply for a private student loan once you have exhausted your federal loan options.

 Applying for Federal Student Loans